griffio/griffio.github.io/knowledgebase.md

 - Slack or other chat based tools may be better

 Not everyone has a long history in tech or has a computer science background.
 This could include business people who are not used to or are intimidated by creating Software.
+The assumption has been that developers hatched out of an egg knowing to code.
+New developers are not new to life and could be a scientist, teacher, journalist with years of knowledge.

 - It makes the team better as it improves recruitment
 - The focus is on sourcing not on filtering